john-marcello/nav-app-demo/README.md

 - Level II = The **Where To Play** page has the interactive map to demostrate some basic state and tabbed browsing.

-- Level III = The **Meet The Players** page is used to demonstrate conencting to a data source and manipulating data before displaying it to the UI.
-Search functionality is implemented with a debounce function and leverages some local storage and session storage for persistance.
+- Level III = The **Meet The Players** page demonstrate to a data source and manipulating data.
+Search functionality is implemented with a debounce function.
+Local storage and session storage are used for persistance.

 - Level IV = The **Search History** page is used to store the last 20 search queries using the Context API for state menagement between two pages.